-Postural Orthostatic Tachycardia Syndrome, called “POTS”, is a relatively new and growing diagnostic label.
+Postural Orthostatic Tachycardia Syndrome, called “P.O.T.S.,” is a relatively new and growing diagnostic label.
 Let’s take a look at this diagnosis and how to stop P.O.T.S.

-The rapid increase in the heart rate after standing is the unique characteristic of this condition and it predominantly occurs in young women of reproductive age, but it can also occur in young males.
+The rapid increase in the heart rate after standing is the unique characteristic of this condition, and it predominantly occurs in young women of reproductive age.
+Still, it can also occur in young males.

-People are not born with POTS, it often develops following an injury to the brain or to the autonomic nervous system.
+People are not born with P.O.T.S.
+It often develops following an injury to the brain or autonomic nervous system.

-The rapid heart rate symptoms typically come on quickly when the person stands up or is standing still.
+The rapid heart rate symptoms typically occur quickly when the person stands up or stands still.
 The injury causing the blood pressure regulation and compensatory heart rate increase often results from physical or emotional traumas, or surges in inflammatory stress from COVID, surgical stress, vaccinations, pregnancy, or fractures of large bones.

-The current diagnostic criteria for POTS is a heart rate increase of 30 beats per minute (bpm) or more, or over 120 bpm, within the first 10 minutes of standing, without a significant drop in measured blood pressure.
-Standing for 10 minutes is a very simple test for POTS but many patients are diagnosed by a cardiologist using a tilt-table test.
+The current diagnostic criteria for P.O.T.S. is a heart rate increase of 30 beats per minute (bpm) or more, or over 120 bpm, within the first ten minutes of standing, without a significant drop in measured blood pressure.
+Standing for ten minutes is a very simple test for P.O.T.S., but many patients are diagnosed by a cardiologist using a tilt-table test.

-A second important point is that similar to all new syndromes, health professionals may tend to initially focus more on labels and sub-diagnosis than in finding practical answers in order to help the patients feel better.
-Fortunately for patients suffering from POTS, improvement or recovery from their underlying autonomic damage is now possible.
+The second important point is that similar to all new syndromes, health professionals may tend to focus more on labels than finding practical answers to help patients feel better.
+Fortunately for patients suffering from P.O.T.S., improvement or recovery from their underlying autonomic damage is now possible.

-In order to understand how I begin to STOP POTS (a palindrome, as POTS spelled backwards is STOP), I will go back to the beginning to teach you about the nervous system problem and the autonomic answers.
+To understand how I begin to stop P.O.T.S. (a palindrome, as P.O.T.S. spelled backward is STOP), I will go back to the beginning to teach you about the nervous system problem and the autonomic answers.

-The mechanical problems involved with POTS involve the dysfunction of the autonomic nervous system, which is the brain’s master control mechanism over the body.
-The autonomic nervous system is involved with the coordination and regulation of all organ function, blood pressure control, metabolism, hormone regulation, and inflammation.
+The mechanical problems involved with P.O.T.S. involve the dysfunction of the autonomic nervous system, which is the brain’s master control mechanism over the body.
+The autonomic nervous system coordinates and regulates all organ functions, blood pressure control, metabolism, hormone regulation, and inflammation.

-Autonomic dysfunction is something that occurs when the nerves that carry the information from the brain and spinal cord to the heart, bladder, intestines, sweat glands, blood vessels, hormonal organs, and the immune system no longer work properly.
-Damage or disruption to autonomic function causes those bodily things to not function correctly and leads to a wide range of symptoms.
+Autonomic dysfunction occurs when the nerves that carry the information from the brain and spinal cord to the heart, bladder, intestines, sweat glands, blood vessels, hormonal organs, and the immune system no longer work properly.
+Damage or disruption to autonomic function causes those bodily things not to function correctly and leads to a wide range of symptoms.

 The autonomic nervous system controls our heart and adapts our blood pressure and pulse rate to changes in our posture and physical stress.
 Erratic heart rhythms, excessively high or low heart rates, and abnormal blood pressure readings are connected to autonomic nervous system dysfunction.